Amine Harit and Boujellab scores in easy Schalke win over Bochum | Goal.com

 Amine Harit and Boujellab scores in easy Schalke win over Bochum

-Amine Harit and Nassim Boujellab got on the scoresheet as Schalke 04 put three goals without reply against Vfl Bochum in a friendly match on Saturday.
+Amine Harit and Nassim Boujellab got on the scoresheet as Schalke 04 put three goals without reply past Vfl Bochum in a friendly match on Saturday.

 It was the fifth friendly the Royal Blues were playing during the pre-season.
 The very first was a 5-1 win over VfL Osnabruck, but the next ended in defeat to SC Verl 5-4.
 Following that was another defeat this time 3-1 by Uerdingen.
 Schalke finally rebounded in their next tie to Greek side Aris winning 1-0.